ansys/grantami-recordlists/doc/source/contributing.rst

 Developer environment setup
 ===========================

-PyGranta RecordLists uses `Poetry`_ for packaging and dependency management.
-Installation information is available in the Poetry documentation.
+PyGranta RecordLists uses `uv`_ for packaging and dependency management.
+Installation information is available in the `uv` documentation.

 Installing PyGranta RecordLists in developer mode allows you to modify and enhance the source.